-Knowing when to use dot, dot, dot, or the elipsis as it is formally named, is something that does not come naturally to many writers and it is one of the most commonly misused punctuation marks in existence.
+Knowing when to use dot, dot, dot, or the ellipsis as it is formally named, is something that does not come naturally to many writers, and it is one of the most commonly misused punctuation marks in existence.

 One of the main causes for this confusion concerns the fact that the dot, dot, dot has evolved into a punctuation mark that is frequently used in informal communications, often to denote a pause or that some information is missing.
 While this is perfectly acceptable, the ellipsis has been increasingly overused to the point that many people litter their writing with multiple period marks to the extent that it often loses all meaning.
 In this article we take a look at the ellipsis, what it looks like and, most importantly of all, when it should and should not, be used.

 The clue as to the acceptable appearance of an ellipsis is in the title of this article: dot, dot, dot.
 That’s three dots, not four, five or more.
 An ellipsis should be written as a set of three, evenly spaced period marks that are separated from the surrounding text by equal spaces.

 I’m not sure what to say . . .
 I told you that driving in the snow wasn’t a great idea.

 The only time that more than three period marks should be used, is when the ellipsis occurs at the end of a full sentence, in which case the period should follow the sentence as normal, (after the dot, dot, dot):

 I told you that driving in the snow wasn’t a great idea.
 I don’t know what else to say . . . .